Welcome

 Answer:

-No. B's contingent remainder was subject to the condition precedent of surviving A. Because B did not survive A, the interest never vested and does not pass to B's heirs.
+No. B held a contingent remainder subject to the condition precedent of surviving A. Because B did not satisfy the condition, B’s interest never vested.
+An unvested contingent interest cannot pass to B’s heirs; instead, O (or O’s successors) hold a reversion in fee simple.

 Worked Example 1.3